bih.button.backtotop.text

 Spinal Metastasis: A Warning Sign You Shouldn’t Ignore

-Spinal metastasis is more common than you think.
+Spinal metastasis is more common than many people realize.
 Cancer that spreads to the spine is a frequently encountered and challenging condition to treat.
-It is found in up to 70% of cancer patients, with approximately 20% of them developing symptoms that significantly affect their quality of life, such as pain, neurological abnormalities, and disruption of daily activities.
+It is found in up to 70 percent of cancer patients, with approximately 20 percent developing symptoms that significantly affect quality of life, including pain, neurological abnormalities, and disruption of daily activities.

 • The cervical spine (neck)